Editor’s Note: this article originally appeared April 5, 2011 at Nepean Funk

 Kenon’s scoring average fell to 17.7 points but more importantly his percentages took a dive to 44.7% FG and 73.7% FT and the Bullets moved on in 6 games to face the 76ers.

-Philadelphia was a front-running team of the highest order featuring me-first characters in Lloyd Free, Daryl Dawkins and, especially, George McGinnis.
+Philadelphia was a front-running team of the highest order featuring great scorers, but mercurial chemistry with Julius Erving, Lloyd Free, Daryl Dawkins, and George McGinnis.
 The Bullets although considered underdogs quickly showed their bite and leapt out to a 3-1 series lead despite missing center Wes Unseld for a couple of games with a sprained ankle.
 Dandridge, of course was his usual self, wreaking havoc for the opposition on both sides of the court, such as in the first half of Game 3, where “Dandridge had burned [Julius] Erving for 18 points on 9-of-11 shooting, while the good Doctor was 1-for-6, [Doug] Collins and McGinnis 1-for-5 each and Lloyd Free 1-for-9.”
 Washington moved on in 6 games to face the Seattle SuperSonics for the championship.

 The Sonics were no slouch with players like Gus Williams, “Downtown” Freddie Brown, Dennis Johnson, Jack Sikma and Paul Silas.
 The series was a slug fest that went the distance and saw Game 7 played in Seattle.
 Elvin Hayes in this playoff run had helped rejuvenate his image, particularly in the Philadelphia series, but in this deciding game he fouled out after only shooting 10 shots and scoring 12 points.
 Dandridge and company picked up the slack with a balanced scoring attack led by Bob’s 19 points.
 While on the defensive end, Dandridge along with Kevin Grevey and Charles Johnson harassed Dennis Johnson and Gus Williams into a horrendous 4-26 shooting performance that led to a Bullets victory and title.
 Dandridge, in typical fashion, was snubbed as Finals MVP in favor of sentimental favorite Wes Unseld.